modelica/ModelicaSpecification/Tutorial.md

   g := k/(r*r) * n;
 end pointGravity;
 ```
-The idea is to utilize the partial function "gravityInterface" when defining the particle model
+The idea is to utilize the partial function `gravityInterface` when defining the particle model
 which shall move in a gravity field
 ```Modelica
 model Particle